Sudoite/ctf-writeups/README.md

 7. [Flaskcards and Freedom](./PicoCTF2018/web/FlaskcardsAndFreedom) (PicoCTF2018): a web challenge to remote code execution from a Server-Side Template Injection (SSTI) vulnerability in a Flask site running on Jinja2.
 This problem was one of two challenges tied for the highest point value in this CTF.
 I showed a way to get a reverse shell and, after getting the flag during the competition, replicated three different approaches presented in other write-ups.

 8. [Magic Padding Oracle](./PicoCTF2018/crypto/MagicPaddingOracle) (PicoCTF 2018): exploit a PKCS7 CBC padding oracle vulnerability to decrypt a server cookie and encrypt a forged cookie.
 To learn the technique, I implemented my own Python functions instead of using an online library.
+Despite this problem's intermediate-level challenge rating by the designers, it was the second-least-solved challenge.

 ## By category and technique